robert-mccarthy-ca/modern-druid/README.md

 ## 🔧 System Overview

 ### 🔥 Biochar Production
-- 10 tonnes of biomass/acre converted to biochar in insulated, tiltable kilns
+- Purpose grown biomass converted to biochar in insulated, tiltable kilns
 - Local forestry waste converted to biochar
 - Quench water recovered for irrigation
-- Biochar verified for carbon markets (Puro.Earth) and approved for sale (CFIA, OMRI)
+- Biochar verified for carbon markets (Puro.Earth) and approved for commercial sale (CFIA, OMRI)
+- 50%+ of the purpose grown biochar added to the soil of the food forest, continuously building a modern analog of terra preta

 ### 🌳 Syntropic Agroforestry
-- Successional food forest system with biomass crops, nitrogen fixers, pollinators, and edible trees
+- Successional food forest system with high biomass crops, nitrogen fixers, pollinators, and edible trees
-- Designed with wild buffers, biodiversity, and resilient water infrastructure
+- Designed with wild buffers, biodiversity, and resilient water infrastructure in mind
-- Unsold biochar is applied to the soil
+- Unsold biochar is applied to the soil, no waste

 ### 🧪 Natural Farming
 - KNF and JADAM practices: JMS, IMO collections, FPJ, LAB, and more
-- Continuous microbial input supports soil carbon and plant resilience
+- Continuous microbial input supports soil health and biodiversity as it progresses through its successional phases

 ---